If you’re considering digital transformation, it may be tempting to jump right in, but first, there are certain strategic decisions you need to make.

 • Internet of Things (IoT) devices

-These tools make day-to-day life easier, but they also give hackers more ground to cover.
+These tools make operations smoother, but they also give hackers more ground to cover.

 2. Increased Reliance on Third-Party Suppliers